-As of 31 March 2022, there are several highly rated risks facing the CCG.
-In addition to the continuing impact from the COVID-19 pandemic and the CCG's capacity to respond to manage the adverse effects on the local population, an additional risk has been managed to ensure the due diligence, safe transition and close down of the CCG.
+As of 31 March 2022, there are several highly-rated risks facing the CCG.
+In addition to the continuing impact of the COVID-19 pandemic and the CCG's capacity to respond to manage the adverse effects on the local population, an additional risk has been managed to ensure the due diligence, safe transition and close down of the CCG.

-The high rated operational risks identified, managed and mitigated throughout the year are as follows:
+The high-rated operational risks identified, managed and mitigated throughout the year are as follows:

 - Potential breach of contract caused by an immediate closure of a GP practice, resulting in reduced patient experience.
-Work was completed to ensure relevant arrangements were in place to monitor and oversee potential issues - Possible risk to the delivery of CCG objectives in terms of patient and public engagement, as a result of changes to the commissioning landscape and transition to Integrated Care Systems (ICS).
+Work was completed to ensure relevant arrangements were in place to monitor and oversee potential issues - Possible risk to the delivery of CCG objectives in terms of patient and public engagement, because of changes to the commissioning landscape and transition to Integrated Care Systems (ICS).
 Work is ongoing to mitigate this risk, particularly in respect of work at place-bases - Risk of loss of financial authority as a result of temporary financial arrangements.
-This risk has been closed in year following the establishment of robust arrangements including the development of a financial strategy and plan - Long-term absence has created a risk to the delivery of the CCG statutory function in relation to safeguarding.
-This risk remains open and under close surveillance and has been acknowledged to be a wider issue across CCGs in the Cheshire and Merseyside area - The recovery of elective activity to address lengthy waiting lists, following the declaration of the pandemic has increased the risk in avoidable harm and deterioration in patient's conditions.
-This risk has been closed in year as is now closely monitored via relevant contract and quality group meetings with performance data regularly reported to the relevant committees - There is a continuing risk that there will not be sufficient capacity to support the CCG-related business with an ability to recruit and retain staff due to the transition from CCG to the Integrated Care Board (ICB).
-This risk remains open and is actively monitored and reported on
+This risk has been closed in-year following the establishment of robust arrangements including the development of a financial strategy and plan - Long-term absence has created a risk to the delivery of the CCG statutory function in relation to safeguarding.
+This risk remains open and under close surveillance and has been acknowledged to be a wider issue across CCGs in the Cheshire and Merseyside area - The recovery of elective activity to address lengthy waiting lists, following the declaration of the pandemic has increased the risk of avoidable harm and deterioration in patient conditions.
+This risk has been closed in-year as is now closely monitored via relevant contract and quality group meetings with performance data regularly reported to the relevant committees

 - Welcome

 - Highlights and Achievements of the Year

 - Performance Report

 - Accountability Report

 - Governance Statement

 - Remuneration Report

-- Staff Report
+- Staff Report (subject to audit)

-- Parliamentary Accountability and Audit Report
+- Parliamentary

-- Annual Accounts
+Accountability

-- Acronyms
+and Audit Report

-A potential risk exists relating to data errors or misinformation for staff on the Electronic Staff Record (ESR).
+- There is a continuing risk that there will not be sufficient capacity to support the CCG-related business with an ability to recruit and retain staff due to the transition from CCG to the Integrated Care Board (ICB).
+This risk remains open and is actively monitored and reported on - A potential risk exists relating to data errors or misinformation for staff on the Electronic Staff Record (ESR).
 This risk remains open and is being reviewed and managed as part of the transition and close-down arrangements in the CCG.